-Student possession or use of alcohol n University facilities, on University property, including residential housing, and at official University functions is prohibited.
-It is the policy of the University that the illegal or abusive use of drugs or alcohol by employees and students is prohibited on University property or as a part of any university activity whether on or off campus.
+Student possession or use of alcohol on University facilities, on University properties, including residential housing, and at official University functions held on campus is prohibited.
+It is the policy of the University that the illegal or abusive use of drugs or alcohol by employees and students is prohibited on University properties or as a part of any university activity whether on or off campus.
 Irresponsible behavior while under the influence of intoxicants is not to be condoned and may be subject to review or action by the appropriate judicial body.